HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 ===========================
 What is "managed firmware"?
 ===========================
-Firmware is considered "managed" if it has the necessary product mappings in Catalog so that Hyperview can surface relevant data and metadata.
+Firmware is considered "managed" if it has the necessary product mappings in the Catalog so that Hyperview can surface relevant data and metadata.
 These include mapped firmware versions, installers, and release notes.
 At a minimum, managed firmware will have a known firmware version.

 Note that firmware can only be managed for discoverable physical devices.
 These include: